hackforla/google-drive-migration/.github/ISSUE_TEMPLATE/drive-audit-issue-template.md

       - [ ] use worksheet to identify files to move
       - [ ] is file structure the same (for where the new files go)
 - [ ] Engage with product managers
+   - [ ] Make sure all necessary people are added to the new shared drive (below)
+      - [ ] Once added, confirm information in worksheet
    - [ ] Ask PM to comment their meeting times on this issue
    - [ ] Show pm demo of file migration and how to use spreadsheet and teach them permissions
    - [ ] Ask product manager if they are able to communicate with old members to get files moved